-Power NI offers a choice of tariffs, including online-only tariffs, and monthly or quarterly direct debit bills.
-One customer said: ‘It offers reasonable tariffs and different deals to suit.’
+Power NI offers a choice of tariffs, including online-only tariffs and monthly or quarterly direct debit bills.

-Power NI also claims to be the UK leader in pay-as-you-go keypad metering (when customers top up their energy credit as they would a mobile phone).
-Around two fifths of its customers pay using this method.
+The firm also claims to be the UK leader in pay-as-you-go keypad metering (when customers top up their energy credit as they would a mobile phone).

-Pros: A well-established company whose customers think it helps them save energy.
+Pros: A well-established company whose customers find its bills clear and accurate

 Cons: Only provides electricity.
-Customers of other firms rate their provider as better value for money.
+Customers of other firms rate their provider as much better value for money

 Power NI fuel mix